eliza-ouyang/CSC-680-Recipe-App/README.md

 Nice to have features:
   - Be able to favorite/save recipes for later

-All of the must have features have been implemented and didn't have enough time to implement a way to favorite recipes.
+All of the must have features have been implemented but I didn't have enough time to implement a way to favorite recipes.